Fátima Flórez: Career

 She served as co-host and comedian in the program From 9 to 12, along with Maby Wells and Macu Mazucca, where she was characterized by imitating Natalia Fassi; She participated in the program "Laughter is beautiful", together with Freddy Villarreal, and in the cycle "In the manner of Sofovich" with Gerardo Sofovich.
 In addition, she served as a comedian in the program "El muro infernal", along with Marley.

 In 2009, she was part of the program De lo Nuestro lo peor... y lo mejor program hosted by Fabián Gianola that was broadcast on Channel 13, where she played "the computer".
 That same year she stood out for being part of the program Showmatch, hosted by Marcelo Tinelli, within the segment Gran Cuñado and Gran Cuñado VIP, where she personified Nacha Guevara, Viviana Canosa and Silvia Süller.

-In 2011, she was host of the program Plan TV broadcast by eltrece, together with Gabriela Sobrado, where, in addition to hosting, she performed various imitations.
+In 2011, she was host of the program Plan TV broadcast by eltrece, together with Gabriela Sobrado, where, in addition to hosting, she performs various imitations.

 In 2012 she was part of the program Periodismo para todos broadcast by eltrece, hosted by Jorge Lanata, where she stood out for imitating the Argentine president Cristina Fernández de Kirchner among other political figures.
 But after three years of participating, the production of the program decided to remove the humor section, focusing more on journalistic reports.

 In 2013 she led her own show "Fatima Florez es Única", under the artistic direction of her then-husband Norberto Marcos and the production of Daniel Faroni at the Provincial Theater of Mar del Plata, in which she played 30 different characters.
 The show continued in Buenos Aires, Villa Carlos Paz and on tour around the interior of the country.

 In 2014 she participated in Showmatch, doing various imitations of public figures that were part of the contest Bailando 2014, parodying both the participants and the members of the jury.
-Also that same year she made her film debut with Luis Scalela and Carlos Mentasti in the film "Bañeros 4: Los Rompeolas", where she played Kiara, the owner of an aquarium who must prevent her property from being stolen.
+Also that same year she made his film debut with Luis Scalela and Carlos Mentasti in the film "Bañeros 4: Los Rompeolas", where she played Kiara, the owner of an aquarium who must prevent her property from being stolen.

 In 2016, she was again part of Showmatch in the segment Gran Cuñado, in which she stood out for imitating the former president Cristina Fernández de Kirchner, the governor of Buenos Aires María Eugenia Vidal, the vice president Gabriela Michetti, the deputy Elisa Carrió and Vicky Xipolitakis together with José Otavis.

 In 2017, she stood out as a comedian on the program Susana Giménez, performing imitations in the sketch of "The Public Employee" as Cristina Fernández de Kirchner, Silvia Suller, Gladys "La bomba tucumana" and the same Susana Giménez; she also impersonated guests, performed musicals and medleys.

 She can imitate more than 100 characters.
 She frequently appears as a guest on TV interviews, magazine releases, game and entertainment shows, etc.